 In 2020 and 2021, Steve appeared on two editions of POINTLESS CELEBRITIES, The Impressionists Special and The Voice Artist Special.
 Steve played David Cameron, Jeremy Hunt, Dominic Cummings, David Davis, Kenneth Clarke, David Dimbleby, Sammy Wilson, Donald Tusk, Sir Graham Brady and Lord Buckethead in the 2019 audio book version of Boris Starling's satire WILLIAM SHAKESPEARE'S BREXIT.
 Steve continues to work as an impressionist on television, often guesting on such programmes as THE ONE SHOW and his one-man entertainment, ‘A Guided Tour Round the World of the Impressionist, is in constant demand.

 Steve is often called upon to voice the former Prime Minister Margaret Thatcher when it's not possible to access original archive, especially as use of Parliamentary recordings is strictly limited.
 When the producers of the films 6 DAYS and EAT LOCALS needed some Thatcher speeches they turned to Steve.
 Steve recreated the former PM for the BBC's UK CONFIDENTIAL series, an annual radio documentary featuring dramatic reconstructions of the British Cabinet papers, and he also played Thatcher opposite Toby Jones in the BBC political drama series THE CORRUPTED.
-Steve is regularly invited to contribute to TV programmes and documentaries analysing the style, voice and politics of Margaret Thatcher.
-These have included WORLD IN ACTION (ITV), THE SOUTH BANK SHOW (ITV), THE DAY SHE WENT (BBC) and the HBO History Channel series THE SECRETS OF BODY LANGUAGE.

-Steve has worked as a presenter and feature maker both on radio and television, including FAME and OH YES, I'M THE GREAT PRETENDER, plus the BBC One series INSIDE OUT.
-Steve a regular broadcast contributor on such shows as BRITAIN'S BEST LOVED DOUBLE ACTS (C5), where he discussed the comedy of Laurel and Hardy, Hinge and Bracket, Cissie and Ada, and Little and Large, and SIXTY YEARS OF SWING for BBC television, where Steve talked about the vocal eccentricities of presenters and pundits on election night specials.
-Steve is a popular and insightful giver of talks and lectures.
-With his many years experience as an academic at the University of Birmingham, Steve is able to provide numerous talks, especially on film, performance and theatre subjects.
 For several years, Steve Nallon was a member of the theatre directing team for David Edgar's Masters Degree Playwriting course at the University of Birmingham.
 Steve has also coached actors preparing for roles in such shows as LITTLE VOICE and HANDBAGGED.
 Steve also works regularly in colleges, universities and with Actors' Equity, where he offers various practical workshops on performance and writing, notably in the areas of comedy, voice and creative thinking.

 Steve Nallon is a member of Actors' Equity, The Royal Television Society, The British Academy of Film and Television, The Society of Authors and The Writers' Guild.